 GEP is not a visa or a passport service.
-We cannot obtain your visa for you, however, we can offer some guidance and helpful suggestions regarding the visa process.
+GEP cannot obtain your visa for you; however, we can offer some guidance and helpful suggestions regarding the visa process.
 It is your responsibility to research the visa requirements for each specific country to which you are traveling and for someone of your nationality.

-- Visit the consulate website for all countries in which you will be traveling (including those for which you may have a brief stopover).
+- Visit the consulate website for all countries to which you will be traveling (including those for which you may have a brief stopover).
+Information to research:

-- Consulate jurisdiction- You must reside within the jurisdiction of the consulate (usually, students enrolled at Purdue are considered residents of Indiana, but this may vary with the embassy).
+- Consulate jurisdiction – you must reside within the jurisdiction of the consulate (usually, students enrolled at Purdue are considered residents of Indiana, but this may vary)

 - Visa application

 - Photos – available at no charge for engineering students, and by appointment only